New dwelling or building

 A dwelling or building is considered a structure that is permanently fixed to land so that it cannot be moved without dismantling or destroying it.
-This includes a transportable building if it is connected to a sewage system or septic tank and is not moved after it's first connected.
+This includes a transportable building that is connected to a sewage system or septic tank and is not moved after it is first connected.

 Can I clear native vegetation to build a new dwelling or building?